You’ve been through this before…you’ve made the same promise to yourself – “I’m going to eat better.”

 Solution: Just the opposite of the problem!
 Consider where you get tripped up in your quest for eating healthy, exercising, etc. and plan accordingly.

 So there you have it…4 strategies to get you moving in the right direction.
 Clearly this isn’t an all-inclusive list.
-Take what you can from it and implement.
+Take what you can from it and implement it.
 Remember it’s not about how much you can do at once, it’s about long-term success!

 - Implement ONE change at a time and let it incubate.